senott/DIO_NodeBootcampLab01/README.md

-REDIS:
+### REDIS:
     $ docker run --name lab01redis -p 6379:6379 --detach redis

-To run application:
+### To run application:
+Start Redis and then:
     $ yarn start

 ### DATABASE:
 To create a new migration:
     $ yarn knex migrate:make <migration-name>

 To run the latest migrations:
     $ yarn knex migrate:latest

 ### Additions to the original project: